inductiva/inductiva/docs/explore_api/templating.md

 what you need when you want to find the optimal solution for a problem, and the only way to test each candidate's solution is by simulating it.
 To do so, one needs to configure multiple simulations, each with a slightly different set of parameters.
-Generally speaking, the goal is to explore the largest possible volume of the solution space.
+Generally speaking, the goal is to explore the largest possible extent of the design space.

-In this context, the Inductiva API provides a powerful tool for exploring the solution space of a problem: the *templating manager*.
+In this context, the Inductiva API provides a powerful tool for exploring the design space of a problem: the *templating manager*.
 The templating manager allows you to quickly generate a large number of simulation configurations by starting from a base case and replacing some of its fixed values with variables that you can programmatically